 One of the afternoons you will have a chance to travel into the town of Turrialba to participate in a scavenger hunt to help improve your navigational skills in Spanish and to go shopping.
 Your service work will typically culminate in some sort of community event, such as a Sports Day or an organized BINGO.
 It is wonderful to bring the community together and share cultures.
 If we are able to combine a local fundraiser into the mix – even better!

 Dinner and nights will be spent at your homestays.
 Nighttime is a great time to practice your Spanish skills and to get to know your Tico family members better.
 It is always nice to bring some sort of game, such as a card game or board game, to teach your family.

 Day 7 – Adventure Day

 The fun is not over after your tour.
-Once you arrive to your homestays you will change for your Farewell Dinner.
-Your host families and community partner have prepare a special evening for you to thank you for your efforts in the community and to celebrate new friendships made.
-This will the last evening spent with your homestay family.
+Once you arrive at your homestays you will change for your Farewell Dinner.
+Your host families and community partners have prepared a special evening for you to thank you for your efforts in the community and to celebrate new friendships made.
+This will be the last evening spent with your homestay family.

 Day 8 – Departure Day

 After breakfast this morning, your group will say their last goodbyes before heading off to the SJO airport for your flight back home.
 The ride to the airport is always pretty quiet as participants are reflecting upon their incredible stay and experience in Turrialba.
 Thanks to social media and the Internet, our world has become smaller making it easier to keep up with relationships abroad.
 Know that your kindness and compassion for the community of Turrialba will be cherished forever.